vault27/Foundation/dc.md

 - MPLS fabric.
 MPLS as a transport for Underlay.
 FRR(fast rerouting).
 Traffic engineering.
 MPLS signaling protocols like LDP, RSVP, or BGP-LU can be used to provide MPLS underlay.
 Devices should support MPLS.
 - IP fabric.
 Underlay IP transport.
 Open standard, flat forwarding, horizontally scalable, and non-blocking spine/leaf architecture
 - Fabric path - Cisco's version of TRILL - eliminates STP

+**TRILL**

+- STP - Useless links - no bandwidth, long convergence times, mac address tables
+- Trill - replacement for all versions of STP
+- It brings routing intelligence to switch fabric
+- IS-IS is used
+- Switches route traffic on L2 layer, mac address routing
+- Alllinks are up and active
+- Equal Cost Multipath - ECMP - load sharing
+- Convergence is very fast
+- IS-IS knowledge is not required
+- Different vendors implement it in own variations
+- Cisco Fabric Path
+- Brocade VCS - VDX switches

+To forward frames,  TRILL uses a MAC-in-MAC encapsulation format.
+The ingress RBridge  encapsulates the original Layer 2 frame with a new source and  destination MAC (the MAC addresses of the source RBridge, and the  next-hop RBridge, respectively), a TRILL Header, (which has the Ingress  and Egress nicknames that identify the source and destination RBridge,  respectively), and the original Layer 2 frame with a new CRC.
+The  incoming 802.1q or q-in-q tag needs to be preserved in the inner header.
+Egress RBridge removes the headers added by the ingress RBridge and  will forward them based on the inner frame.

+**FabricPath**

+- We disable STP on NExus and enable fabric path
+- There is IS-IS adjency between switches
+- show fabricpath route

+To forward the frames,  FabricPath employs hierarchical MAC addresses that are locally assigned.
+FabricPath encapsulates the original Layer 2 frame with a new source  and destination MAC address, a FabricPath tag, the original Layer 2  frame, and a new CRC.
+To forward the frames in the FabricPath network,  the outer source and destination MAC addresses contain a 12-bit unique  identifier called a SwitchID.
+The SwitchID is the field used in the  FabricPath core network to forward packets to the right destination  switch.
+Fabric path is dying

+**OTV**

+- Control Plane - IS-IS
+- DataPlane - UDP
+- Used for connecting DCs
+- Big overhead - 60 bytes

+**LISP**

+- Locator/ID Separation protocol
+- DataPlane - UDP
+- Only in one DC

 ## Era 2 - IP fabric - Clos - Underlay - Spine/Leaf